The-Martyr/the-martyr.github.io/_pages/about.md

   - /about.html
 ---

 I'm **Guanyu Zhou**, a 3rd year undergrad interested in artificial intelligence.

 My current research interest is in **MLLMs/LMMs/LLMs (understanding, generation and reasoning)**.
 I hope to learn from MLLMs, explore its bottlenecks, and explore the prototype of the next generation of intelligent systems.
 Prior to this, I had an unforgettable research time at AIMlab, where I worked on problems related to video understanding/action recognition.

 My ultimate goal is to build a scalable, dataset-free, continuously learning, and self-iterating intelligent system.
 Feel free to email me to discuss issues in related fields!😄

 <br>
 # 📅 News
+* [2025.03] I made a sharing at [AI TIME](https://www.bilibili.com/video/BV1YkRAYVEHy/?vd_source=ffc139b7b13aa7195dd7b37795efa6a9), welcome to watch!
 * [2025.01] Our paper [CausalMM](https://arxiv.org/abs/2410.04780) has been accepted to **ICLR 2025**, see you in Singapore!
 * [2024.07] I am visiting HKUST(GZ) under the supervision of Professor [Xuming Hu](https://xuminghu.github.io)!